 In any conversation, if you identify a problem with clear and careful language, you bring it to the fore as a viable, obedient object.
 You can then work together to reduce the complexity of the issue and seek a logical solution.

 If you leave things vague, everything bleeds together.
 The problem becomes an indeterminable mess.
 The baby monster is swept under the carpet to grow into an adult monster, who will jump out and bite you later on.

-Articulation is vital as we encroach into issues of increasing complexity.
-You must make your words work hard for you, or your truth crumbles into chaos.
+Articulation is vital as we tackle issues of increasing complexity.
+Make your words work hard for you, or the truth will crumble into chaos.

 Be precise in your speech.

 Rule 11.
 Don't Bother Children When They're Skateboarding

 "Of course it was dangerous.
 Danger was the point.
 They wanted to triumph over danger.
 They would have been safer in protective equipment, but that would have ruined it.
 They weren't trying to be safe.
 They were trying to become competent—and it's competence that makes people as safe as they can truly be." - Jordan Peterson

 In well-functioning societies, competence is the major driver of success.
 If you have a brain tumour, you're going to want the most competent brain surgeon to treat you.
 You don't care about their bank balance, or their political leanings, or their ethnic background.
 Competence is king.